vedanth-kn/Herbal-Garden-Finder/README.md

 - Use MongoDB Compass to import the `.csv` or `.json` files located in the `dataset` folder into your MongoDB database.
 - Ensure the collection is set up correctly with fields such as `COMMON_NAME`, `SCIENTIFIC_NAME`, `USAGE`, `NO_OF_DOSAGE`, and `SYMPTOMS`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-For substantial changes, please open an issue first to discuss what you would like to enhance.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.